crl0wryjr/cognitive-trace/README.md

 ## Overview

-Cognitive Trace is a framework for exposing the reasoning patterns, strategies, and execution steps that Large Language Models (LLMs) use when responding to prompts.
+The Cognitive Trace project creates a framework for exposing the reasoning patterns, strategies, and execution steps that Large Language Models (LLMs) use when responding to prompts.
 By providing visibility into what is typically a black-box process, this tool enables users to inspect the 'how and why' behind LLM responses, making it an invaluable resource for prompt debugging and optimization.

 There are two main components to this framework:  Scratchpads and Metacognitive Prompting.